mlcommons/ck/README.md

 as well as our dedicated [volunteers and collaborators](https://github.com/mlcommons/ck/blob/master/CONTRIBUTING.md) for their feedback and contributions!

-If you found the CM automation framework helpful, kindly reference this article:
+If you found the CM automations helpful, kindly reference this article:
 [ [ArXiv](https://arxiv.org/abs/2406.16791) ], [ [BibTex](https://github.com/mlcommons/ck/blob/master/citation.bib) ].